ec500-software-engineering/case-study-ZeyuKeithFu/README.md

 This action is like you are move from ```twitter``` to ```instagram``` but you are still following the users you used to follow and can still see your liked tweets.
 Obviously, these works cannot be done on neither twitter nor instagram.

 ### 2. Direct message to users from other instances
 Imaging that you are in a country that ```Line``` is popular used and you only use Line for social connections.
 A classmate of you is from a country that ```WhatsApp``` is popular used and he/she only use WhatsApp.
 What if you want to discuss about courseworks online?
 Either one of you change to the other social network or you both register for a third social network.
 In Mastodon, however, this work can be done really fast because direct messages can be created between users from different instances.

 ![](https://github.com/ec500-software-engineering/case-study-ZeyuKeithFu/blob/master/assets/dm.png)

 (I received direct messages from my friends in different instances.)

+### 3. Chronological timeline
+Nowadays most social networks use algorithmic timeline.
+That is why you often see celebrities' posts or ads shown above your real friends' posts.
+In Mastodon however, timeline strictly follows chronological rule.
+Latest post always shows first.
+Three kinds of timeline are included in Mastodon:
+* ```Home timeline```, the timeline of your following users
+* ```Local timeline```, the timeline of all the toots in your instance
+* ```Federated timeline```, the timeline of toots from all Mastodon users

 ## API Demo
 Mastodon provide [APIs](https://docs.joinmastodon.org/api/libraries/) for various of programming languages.
 In this part I tested Mastodon python API which can be installed by: